sneakerhax/Posts/posts/Python_Meterpreter_through_Proxy.md

 verbose => true
 ```

-Lastly I start the handler with exploit -j so it runs in the background:
+Lastly, I start the handler with exploit -j, so it runs in the background:

 ```
 msf exploit(handler) > exploit -j